 It’s OK not to share everything as a couple, and that includes some financial information.
 If you do plan to keep individual accounts, find a budget planner app that allows you to connect bank accounts but still customize what you share with your partner.

 For instance, consider if you want to share account balances on unlimited accounts, including credit cards.
-Or you may prefer sharing a checking account or a few savings accounts to be managed jointly.
+Or, you may prefer sharing a checking account or a few savings accounts to be managed jointly.

 5. Multiple Devices

-And if you’re Team Apple and your honey is Team Android, don’t sweat.
+If you’re Team Apple and your honey is Team Android, don’t sweat.
 All the options above are compatible with both operating systems.

 Keep in mind that the best budgeting app for you as a couple is the one you’ll actually use together.
-So if the interface on Android doesn’t automatically sync accounts or the different spending categories don’t quite fit your life, be open to exploring other apps.
+So, if the interface on Android doesn’t automatically sync accounts or the different spending categories don’t quite fit your life, be open to exploring other apps.

 Michael Archambault is a former senior writer at The Penny Hoarder specializing in technology.
 Kaz Weida and Nicole Dow also contributed.